 They are terribly upset at the Bishop of Ottawa, where they are having the conference.
 He has instructed faithful Catholics to have nothing to do with them.
 These feminists think he's a narrow, controlling bigot for denouncing them.

 We hope this gives an idea of what the Church would look like in their hands.
-The press loves this group of radical feminists who buck the authority of the Church.
+The press loves this group of radical feminists.